Jon Bois

 Jon Bois (/bɔɪs/ BOYSS; born September 24, 1982) is an American sports writer, video producer, and YouTuber.
-He is the creative director at SB Nation, a sports blogging network.
+He is an executive producer of Secret Base, the YouTube channel of sports blogging network SB Nation.
 Bois is known for his speculative fiction works on sports, such as 17776, its follow-up 20020, and The Tim Tebow CFL Chronicles.
-He is also known for his documentary videos and their unique style.
-Bois's work often covers strange incidents, statistical outliers, and teams considered unsuccessful or unpopular.
+He is also known for his documentary videos and their unique style, often featuring a collage of many charts, pictures and other media related to the story and panoramic shots of the collection, a style that has been adopted by other YouTubers.
+Bois' work often covers strange incidents, statistical outliers, and teams considered unsuccessful or unpopular.
 He is the inventor of the concept of scorigami.

 Early life and education

-Bois was born on September 24, 1982, in Kansas City, Kansas, and grew up in Louisville, Kentucky, until moving to Atlanta, Georgia, aged nine.
-From the fifth grade until high school, Bois was homeschooled; he later wrote about his experience with homeschooling for Vice.
+Bois was born on September 24, 1982, in Kansas City, Kansas, and grew up in Louisville, Kentucky, until moving to Atlanta, Georgia, aged nine—in "places so ordinary that ghosts don't even live there," he once wrote.

+From the fifth grade until high school, Bois was homeschooled.
+He graduated Waggener High School in Louisville in 2001.
 He dropped out of college after one semester.
 Bois worked at RadioShack sometime in the early to mid 2000s, later publishing multiple articles detailing his personal experiences as an employee.

 Career

-Bois started blogging in 2003 on the website ProgressiveBoink.com, which he co-founded along with a group of other writers, and first rose to online prominence co-writing the baseball-themed webcomic The Dugout with Brandon Stroud and Nick Dallamora.
+Bois started blogging in 2003 on the political satire website ProgressiveBoink.com, which he co-founded along with a group of other writers, and first rose to online prominence co-writing the baseball-themed webcomic The Dugout with Brandon Stroud and Nick Dallamora.
 He started as an editor at SB Nation in 2009.
 From 2013 to 2015, Bois published "Breaking Madden," a series of articles in which he created unusual football scenarios in the Madden NFL video games.
-In August 2014, he published "The Tim Tebow CFL Chronicles," a sports story based on the fictional premise that NFL quarterback Tim Tebow had joined the Canadian Football League.
+In August 2014, he published "The Tim Tebow CFL Chronicles," a sports story based on the fictional premise that NFL quarterback Tim Tebow had joined the Canadian Football League in 2021.